 - Red-blue stains are evidence of berry residue and are likely to appear if a berry-producing plant resides near the pool.

-While the color of a stain can often help you identify whether a stain is metal or organic, there are circumstances where it is more difficult to discern.
+While the color of a stain can often help you identify what kind of stain it is, there are circumstances where it is more difficult to discern.
 Misdiagnosing a pool stain and treating it with the wrong materials is the last thing you want to do as a pool owner.

 It is common for pool stores to immediately recommend algaecide for green pool stains.
 However, if the pool stain turns out to be from copper, algaecide can actually make the stain worse.